“Sticks and stones may break my bones, but words will never hurt me.”

 The Power of Words

-We all speak every day.
-Many times we speak without much thought given to the words we use.
+We use words every day.
+Many times, we speak without much thought given to the words we use.

 The Impact of Poorly Chosen Words